it-doesnt-matter/seacalf/README.md

 Available formats: SVG.

 ### GeoJson
-This dataset contains GeoJson files representing the borders of each country from the countries and uk dataset.
+This dataset contains GeoJson files representing the borders of each country/state.
+All entries from the countries, uk and us states dataset are covered.

 Available formats: GeoJSON.